 Filling

-- 400 g fresh spinach (leaves and stems) roughly chopped
+- 400 g fresh spinach (leaves + tender stems), washed, dried & chopped

 - ½ cup olive oil